One Day Trip to Florence from Rome | The Ultimate Guide

 The Pitti Palace was once the Medici family’s residence and the grand ducal palace of Tuscany.
 This 15th-century Renaissance palace has priceless art collections, sumptuous frescoes, and ornate furnishings.
 This palace offers visitors a glimpse of the lavish lifestyle of Florence’s elite.

 Dating back to the 16th century, the Boboli Gardens are one of the finest examples of Italian gardens in the world.
-Designed by the Medici, the gardens feature a harmonious blend of lush greenery, sculptures, fountains and more
+Designed by the Medici, the gardens feature a harmonious blend of lush greenery, sculptures, fountains, and more

 The Pitti Palace and the Boboli Gardens allow you to immerse yourself in the art, history, and natural beauty of Renaissance Florence.
 While both are must-visits, you can get separate tickets – should you prefer visiting only one of the two.

-Check out these highly-rated experiences for the Pitti Palace and Boboli Gardens!👇
+Check out these highly-rated experiences for the Pitti Palace and Boboli Gardens! 👇

 Artisan Shopping